daoudclarke/daoudclarke.github.com/_posts/2014-09-11-hyperparameter.md

 ---
 {% include JB/setup %}

 Do you want to be a data scientist?
+Are you a data scientist looking to gain some new skills?

 I am very happy to announce the launch of [Hyperparameter](http://www.hyperparameter.com), my new company